-Overview: This assignment asks you to build a database-backed Web site based on the simple application you built in the last assignment.
+Overview: This assignment asks you to build a database-backed Web site based on the simple application you built in Homework 2.
 The goal is to gain experience in setting up a Web server and programming the interfaces of the Web server, your application code, and the DBMS.
-Functionally, the Web application in this assignment is very similar to the console application in the previous assignment.
-The Web interface must allow users to invoke all the functions of that assignment (e.g., connect, createTables, addReservation, describeReservation) and view their results.
+Functionally, the Web application in this assignment is very similar to the earlier console application.
+The Web interface must allow users to invoke all the functions of that assignment (e.g., connect, createTables, addTree, addOScheduleX) and view their results.
 The semantics of the functions remain unchanged.
-The main difference is that user interaction will use HTTP and HTML instead of the stdin-stdout interface of the previous assignment.
+The main difference is that user interaction will use HTTP and HTML instead of the stdin-stdout interface.

 Software: We will use PostgreSQL as the DBMS, Apache httpd as the Web server, and CGI as the interface to the Web server, all running on gandalf.
 You may use a programming language of your choice.
 As always, you are free to use any libraries and code you find helpful, but all code you use must be clearly and prominently acknowledged in your submission (both in the packaged code you submit and on the Web pages of your application produced using your submission).
-As always, no matter what resources you use, you must be able to explain, in detail, how everything works.
+No matter what resources you use, you must be able to explain, in detail, how everything works.
+If you prefer using different (or additional) software, you are free to do so.
+(For example, students in previous semesters have used Tomcat, PHP, JSP, and a host of other software.)
+The only catch is that you will be responsible for making sure all the software you use works with the submission procedure below, implying your Makefile must result in the installation and configuration of any extra software you need.
 Please budget enough time to learn how to set up a Web server, how to generate dynamic Web pages, and how to use the interface between the Web server and your application process.
-This task is the major component of this assignment; the rest is essentially identical to the previous assignment.
+These tasks are the major components of this assignment.